Chr15t1an/lar-basic-cms/README.md

 Design

 - Layout
-Login Page - ck
-Categories Page -
-Tags

-Edit & Create Posts

 - Color
 Combine

------!
-Cats and Tags Broken

-Implament layout
-- Split front and backend.

-Add a color pallet.
-- Implament Decent Design.

-- Have the frontend be the documentation. ?
+- Have the frontend be the documentation